-New York.

-1934 as amended, the County will provide the Municipal Securities Rulemaking Board (the "MSRB") through the operation of the Electronic Municipal Market Access system ("EMMA") and the State Information Depository ("SID"), if any, annual financial statements and other pertinent credit or event information, including Comprehensive Annual Financial Reports, see the section entitled meaning of Rule 15c2-12 promulgated under the Securities Exchange Act of 1934 as of the date which appears on the cover hereof except for the omissions of certain pricing information allowed to be omitted pursuant to such Rule 15c2-12.
-For more information concerning the County or this Preliminary Official Statement contact Larry Waters, 125 Court Avenue, Sevierville, Tennessee 37862, (865) 453-6136; or the County's Financial Advisor, Cumberland Securities Company, Inc., Telephone: (865) 988-2663.
-Additional information regarding BiDCOMPTM/PARITY® may be obtained from PARITY®, 1359 Broadway - 2nd Floor, New York, NY 10018,
+Underwriter · Book-Entry-Only The Bonds will be issued under the Book-Entry-Only System except as otherwise described herein.
+For additional information, see the section entitled "BASIC DOCUMENTATION - Book-Entry-Only System".
+General The Bonds are being issued in full compliance with applicable provisions of Title 9, Chapter 21, Tennessee Code Annotated , as supplemented and revised.
+See the section entitled SECURITIES OFFERED herein.
+The Bonds will be issued with CUSIP numbers and delivered through the facilities of the Depository Trust Company, New York, New York.
+Disclosure In accordance with Rule 15c2-12 promulgated under the Securities Exchange Act of 1934 as amended, the County will provide the Municipal Securities Rulemaking Board ("MSRB") through the operation of the Electronic Municipal Market Access system ("EMMA") and the State Information Depository ("SID") established in Tennessee, if any, annual financial statements and other pertinent credit information, including the Comprehensive Annual Financial Reports.
+For additional information, see the section entitled "MISCELLANEOUS - Continuing Disclosure" for additional information.
+Other Information The information in the Preliminary Official Statement is deemed "final" within the meaning of Rule 15c2-12 promulgated under the Securities Exchange Act of 1934 as of the date which appears on the cover hereof for the omission of certain pricing and other information.
+For more information concerning the County, or the PRELIMINARY OFFICIAL STATEMENT, contact Larry Waters, 125 Court Avenue, Sevierville, Tennessee 37862, (865) 453-6136; or the County's Financial Advisor, Cumberland Securities Company, Inc., Telephone: (865) 988-2663.
+Additional information regarding BiDCOMP TM /PARITY® may be obtained from PARITY®, 1359 Broadway - 2 nd Floor, New York, NY 10018, Telephone: (800) 850.7422.